Temporary Traffic Management Transformation Programme

 Redundant TTM Equipment Clean-Up

-To help clear the way for Aucklanders, improve road safety, and enhance the overall experience for all road users, a sweep of the urban network to remove redundant TTM equipment was completed.
+To help clear the way for Aucklanders, improve road safety, and enhance the overall experience for all road users, a sweep of the urban network to remove redundant TTM equipment was completed in late October 2025.

-This resulted in the collection of over 11,000 pieces of unused gear!
+This has resulted in the collection of over 15,000 pieces of unused equipment!
+Clearing unnecessary or unauthorised equipment helps maintain a safe and compliant network

 Light Touch Audits on arterials